AlexCharlton/Hyperscene/README.md

      void hpsSetCameraViewAngle(HPScamera *camera, float angle);

 Set the viewing angle of the perspective camera to `angle` degrees.
 Defaults to `70`.
 This doesn’t have any effect on orthographic cameras.

+    void hpsSetCameraViewportRatio(HPScamera *camera, float width, float height);

+This scales the camera’s viewport in the width and height direction.
+The effects of the scaling persist after `hpsResizeCameras` is called.

+    void hpsSetCameraViewportDimensions(HPScamera *camera, int width, int height);

+This sets the camera’s viewport dimensions to the given width and height, and fixes these dimensions such that they will not be changed when `hpsResizeCameras` is called.

 #### Movement and rotation
      void hpsMoveCamera(HPScamera *camera, float *vec);